malibiranrc/my-nodejs-app/README.md

 ## Step 4: Dockerize Your Application

 Create a `Dockerfile` in your project directory.
-Here's a simplified example for a Node.js app:
+Here is an example for a Node.js app:

 ```Dockerfile
 # Use an official Node.js runtime as a parent image